suman2807/CampusConnect/README.md

 4. Push to the branch (`git push origin feature/amazing-feature`)
 5. Open a Pull Request

+---

 ## 📄 License

 This project is licensed under the MIT License.

 ---

+---

+## 📬 Contact & Support

+For questions, suggestions, or support, please open an [issue](https://github.com/suman2807/CampusConnect/issues) or contact the maintainer at [your-email@domain.com].

+---

-**Built with ❤️ by students, for students - Campus Connect is more than an app.
-It's your campus, connected.**
+<p align="center"><b>Built with ❤️ by students, for students — Campus Connect is more than an app.
+It's your campus, connected.</b></p>